Building character and community

 Teamwork and courage are my favorite Haverford virtues.
 With teamwork, you can build something bigger if you do it all together.
 I use teamwork on the soccer field a lot, too.
 Courage is making sure you step up for friends when they need help.

-Haverford boys have all this and more in their backpacks.
 Browse the items below to learn how, at Haverford, you will indulge your curiosity, practice perseverance, and achieve new accomplishments.
+What would you pick to put in your backpack?

 Click through the items below to learn more!